complyue/hadui/README.md

 ```

 > in development mode, you just refresh the browser page, the
-> backend process will be restarted, changed project source will
+> backend process will be restarted, and changed project source
-> be recompiled automtically.
+> get recompiled automatically.

 - optionally, customize front UI for your project, by creating a
   `hadui` folder besides your `stack.yaml`.